 General Hepatology Clinics

 Offering expertise in all aspects of hepatology, doctors at our General Hepatology Clinics see adult patients with acute or chronic liver disease.
 Patients who need multidisciplinary care are referred to a subspecialty clinic as needed.
-Held in the Taubman Center at University Hospital in Ann Arbor, at the University of Michigan satellite clinics in Brighton, Canton, and Livonia, as well as at the Veterans Affairs Ann Arbor Healthcare System.
+Held in the Taubman Center at University Hospital in Ann Arbor, at the University of Michigan satellite clinics in Brighton, Canton, and Northville, as well as at the Veterans Affairs Ann Arbor Healthcare System.

 This clinic provides chronic disease management support for patients with cirrhosis and their informal caregivers.
 Patients are provided structured education on disease self-management, and are enrolled in a software program for tracking health maintenance, such as screening for hepatocellular carcinoma.
 Other services include a cirrhosis management “toolkit” to take home, cognitive testing to screen for minimal hepatic encephalopathy (a brain disorder caused by liver failure), telephone management system to care for patients between visits, and seamless coordinated care with the Liver Transplant and Liver Tumor programs.
 For more information about cirrhosis, visit our Cirrhosis of the Liver page or download a PDF of Liver Cirrhosis – A Toolkit for Patients.
-The NAFLD clinic is held in the Taubman Center at University Hospital in Ann Arbor, and at the University of Michigan satellite clinics in Brighton, Canton, and Livonia.
+The Cirrhosis clinic is held in the Taubman Center at University Hospital in Ann Arbor, and at the University of Michigan satellite clinics in Brighton, Canton, and Northville.